 You are cordially invited to attend the annual meeting of stockholders of Vuzix Corporation.
-The meeting will be held on Tuesday, June 29, 2010 at 11:00 a.m. (local time) at the Doubletree Hotel in 1111 Jefferson Road, Rochester, New York, 14623, for the following purposes:
+The meeting will be held on Wednesday, June 29, 2011 at 11:30 a.m. (local time) at the Doubletree Hotel in 1111 Jefferson Road, Rochester, New York, 14623, for the following purposes:

-- 1. To elect six directors to serve until the 2011 annual meeting of stockholders and until their successors are duly elected and qualified. - 2.
-To ratify the selection of EFP Rotenberg, LLP as our independent registered public accounting firm for the year ending December 31, 2010. - 3.
+- 1. To elect six (6) directors to serve until the 2012 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
+To ratify the selection of EFP Rotenberg, LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2011. - 3.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The record date for the annual meeting is May 29, 2010.
+The record date for the annual meeting is May 27, 2011.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.
 Our transfer books will not be closed.